jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ![image6]

 The separable convolution technique consists of "a spatial convolution performed independently over each channel of an input, followed by a 1x1 convolution (or `pointwise convolution`), projecting the channels output by the depthwise convolution onto a new channel space" (Chollet, 2016).
-That is, it takes the output channels from the previous step and combines them into another output layer as it is implemented in line 6 of `model_training.html`.
-This was way, the number of parameters to be traversed by the patches (or kernels) is reduced thus improving the performance of the network and to some extent, any overfitting.
-The data provided with the project was used as an input to the functions defined in line 10 of `model_training.html`.
+That is, it takes the output channels from the previous step and combines them into another output layer.
+This way, the number of parameters to be traversed by the patches (or kernels) is reduced thus improving the performance of the network and to some extent, any overfitting.

 #### Network Architecture

-The model architecture (see below) was the result of a number of trials with a different number or encoders/decoders.
+The model defined in line 10 of `model_training.html` was the result of a number of trials with a different number or encoders/decoders  (see scheme below).

 ![image7]